shred/lora-connect/README.md

 * In the `sender` and `receiver` directory, you will find `config.h.example` files.
 Make a copy of each, named `config.h`.
 * Now run the `config-converter.py` tool.
 It will extract the `key` and `iv` values that are required for the next step, and will also generate a `mapping.cpp` file that is needed by the receiver.
 Invocation is: `./config-converter.py /your/path/to/hcpy/config.json > receiver/mapping.cpp`
 * The previous step also extracts the `key` and `iv` values from the `config.json` file.
 You can copy the output into your `sender/config.h` file.
 If the `config-converter.py` complains that there is no `iv` value, I'm afraid you have bad luck.
 This project only supports websockets via port 80, with a special kind of encryption.
 If there is no `iv` value, it means that your appliance uses the wss protocol via port 443, with standard SSL.
 Also, this project currently only supports a single appliance.
 (See [TODO](TODO.md))
+* `config-converter.py` also generates a random encryption key for the LoRa transmission.
+If you haven't done so yet, copy the `LORA_ENCRYPT_KEY` line into both your `sender/config.h` and `receiver/config.h`.
+Make sure that both sides are using the same key.
 * The `LORA` defines in the `config.h` are depending on your country.
 To find the correct values, contact the dealer of your LoRa board or read the Heltec manual.
 Do not just use values that you have found somewhere on the internet.
 The `LORA` configuration of the sender and receiver must be identical.
 * The other configuration values depend on your WLAN and MQTT setup.
 Note that you are actually working with two different WLAN settings.
 On the _sender_ side, you set up a WLAN AP that your appliance will connect to.
 On the _receiver_ side, you set the parameters of your existing home WLAN.
 Both WLANs must have different SSIDs and passwords.
 (If your appliance is connected to your home WLAN, you actually won't need this solution, but you can just use [hcpy](https://github.com/osresearch/hcpy).)
 * Check your `config.h` files again.
 If they are good, the configuration is finally completed.
 You can now build and install the sender and receiver firmwares.